AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/grant-access-teams.md

 >This functionality, releasing with 2022.1, does not change your users' existing access to teams.
 For more information, see [How users' existing access to teams remains unchanged in the 2022.1 Teams access level setting](#how-users-existing-access-to-teams-remains-unchanged-in-the-2022-1-teams-access-level-setting) in this article.

 <!--
-><MadCap:conditionalText style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">
->Remove this note and the referenced section below a few months after the functionality releases>
+Remove this note and the referenced section below a few months after the functionality releases -->
-></MadCap:conditionalText>
--->

 ## Access requirements